Asset protection is a philosophy and way of life

 The Trustee-in-Bankruptcy can even become a party to the Family Court proceedings!

-In fact, the property settlement maybe just between your spouse and the Trustee-in-Bankruptcy.
-As all your assets are now under the control of the Trustee-in-Bankruptcy.
+In fact, the property settlement may be just between your spouse and the Trustee-in-Bankruptcy.
+All your assets are now under the control of the Trustee-in-Bankruptcy.

 The Trustee-in-Bankruptcy usually reaches a side deal with your divorcing spouse as to the family home.
 The agreement is incorporated into the Family Court orders.